ĢƵ

 is a lead scientist on ĢƵ Allen’s quantum team.
 Taylor leads the post-quantum cryptography capability and specializes in the development of quantum-safe applications.
 She holds bachelor’s degrees in physics and mathematics from the University of Notre Dame.

-Dylan Rudy is a quantum physicist at ĢƵ Allen Hamilton, specializing in providing high-impact quantum solutions for clients.
+Dylan Rudy is a quantum physicist who specializes in providing high-impact quantum solutions for ĢƵ Allen's clients.
 He also creates and facilitates educational opportunities to learn more about post-quantum cryptography and fully homomorphic encryption.
 Dylan earned his Ph.D. from Texas Tech University where he researched vulnerabilities in various key exchange protocols.

-Isabella Bello Martinez is a quantum technologist at ĢƵ Allen Hamilton, specializing in strategic thinking for long-term quantum growth strategies and quantum technologies application research.
+Isabella Bello Martinez is a quantum technologist at ĢƵ Allen.
+She specializes in strategic thinking for long-term quantum growth strategies and quantum technologies application research.
 She leads the firm’s outreach initiatives for quantum investment and the delivery of analytical products for a variety of clients.
 She holds degrees from Brown University and the University of Notre Dame.

 Contact Us